stackbit-projects/oval-broccoli-636c7/content/pages/index.md

     subtitle: >-
       Stop wasting your time, waiting at a shop.
     content: >-
       BookAStylist allows you to prebook your a service, you can choose to pay cash or use your credit card.
+Our providers have the flexibility to work to from anywhere
     actions:
       - label: App Store
         url: /pricing